vadvoice/the_course/README.md

 | **React Fundamentals** | **React basics** (what, why, and JSX) with **TypeScript**, **Components, props, and state** with type definitions. | Working **“Krusty Menu Board” React + TypeScript app using state + props + lists**. |
 | **Application Building** | Event handling in React with TypeScript, rendering **Lists, keys, and data** sourced from TheMealDB with typed responses, and establishing a simple project structure & styling. | |

-### ⚓ WEEK 3 — "Sail to the Surface: Hooks, Routing, and Deployment"
+### ⚓ STAGE 3 — "Sail to the Surface: Hooks, Routing, and Deployment"

 [Stage Overview](stages/3/topics.md) · [Task Brief](stages/3/tasks.md)